jonsquared/grunt-file-dependencies/README.md

 The name of the grunt config property which will be assigned the array of ordered file paths.
 The default is to set the `ordered_files` property on the current target's configuration.

-#### options.outputFile
-Type: `String`
-Default value: `''`

-The name of a file that will be created with the array of ordered file paths as the content.
-By default, no file is created.

 #### options.extractDefinesRegex
 Type: `RegExp`
 Default value: `/define\s*\(\s*['"]([^'"]+)['"]/g`